peterjc/thapbi-pict/docs/examples/endangered_species/pooled.rst

 Sample report
 -------------

-Please open the ``pooled.samples.onebp.xlsx`` sample report, zoomed out you should have something like this (with the genus level columns hidden):
+Please open the ``summary/pooled.samples.onebp.xlsx`` sample report, zoomed out you should have something like this:

 .. image:: https://user-images.githubusercontent.com/63959/76228065-23591800-6218-11ea-83fe-a1eff8e61dce.png
-   :alt: Excel screenshot showing pooled.samples.onebp.xlsx
+   :alt: Excel screenshot showing summary/pooled.samples.onebp.xlsx

 Column E (the first vertical red column) is the sequence count (non-zero for all the samples).
 Next in column F is the unknowns - and even at this zoom it